 - Expect Format Changes.
 Likewise, your formatting after the import into Google Slides will be similar to your original formatting, but it may not be the same.
 You may need to tweak the presentation to improve the formatting.

 - Reinsert Links.
-Currently, links embedded into a PowerPoint presentation do not work after the presentation is imported.
+Currently, links embedded into a PowerPoint presentation don't work after the presentation is imported.
 Make sure you know where each link is supposed to go before you convert the file so you can add the hyperlinks after conversion.

 - Don't Import PDFs.
 At this time, a PDF File cannot be imported as a Google Slides presentation or into one.
 However, you can take a screenshot of a PDF and insert the image into your Google Slides presentation.